SmritiGoyal/rtat-optimization/docs/methodology.md

 The training data spans 2023-2025; the holdout is 2026 (Jan-Apr).
 Aggregates are fit on the 2023-2024 fold for selection and refit on all 2023-2025 for the final model; the 2026 holdout is scored exactly once.
 This discipline is what makes the validation and holdout numbers meaningful.

 **Validation-to-holdout, honestly.**
 The model is selected on a strict 2023-2024 -> 2025 split (T=5 validation AUC ~0.77), then refit on all 2023-2025 and scored once on the locked 2026 holdout (T=5 AUC 0.807).
 The holdout sits slightly above the selection-fold validation because the final model trains on an extra year of data.
 Generalization is evidenced by consistent performance across all four thresholds and by the NPS external validation — not by a single tight gap.

-This is non-negotiable for a deployment scenario.
+A time-ordered split is non-negotiable for a deployment scenario.
 A random split would let the model see July 2025 patterns at training time and predict on June 2025 — production won't have that information.
-The 0.011 validation→holdout AUC gap is the empirical proof that the model generalizes; this number only means something if the validation set is strictly newer than training.
+The time-ordered split is what makes the validation and holdout numbers meaningful; see Section 6.3 for why the originally-reported tight validation->holdout gap was an artifact rather than evidence of generalization.

 ### 6.2 Holdout never seen, ever